Get Ready For Summer Safely

 Sunscreen is one of the biggest offenders when it comes to hidden toxicity.
 Conventional sunscreens contain ingredients that are absorbed through the skin into the bloodstream and have been linked to allergies and endocrine disruption, which basically means that they can mess with your hormonal system.

-The FDA are currently coming up with new regulations for the sunscreen industry that will be released in November.
+The FDA is currently coming up with new regulations for the sunscreen industry that will be released in November.
 What we know so far is that of the 16 ingredients allowed in sunscreens up till now only two are generally recognised as safe and effective.
 They are zinc oxide and titanium dioxide.

 Another 2 ingredients – PABA and trolamine salicylate – are no longer recognised as safe, and the remaining 12 are undergoing further investigation.